-Ingredients: Common Name: Water, Aloe Vera Juice, Avocado Oil, Rice Bran Oil, BTMS-50 (Moisturizing thickener), Glycerin, Stearyl Alcohol, Oat Extract, DL Panthenol, Optiphen (Preservative), Buckthorn Extract, Vitamin E,
+Ingredients: Common Name: Water, Aloe Vera Liquid (and) Citric Acid (and) Sodium Benzoate (and) Potassium Sorbate (and) Sodum Sulfite, Avocado Oil, Rice Bran Oil, BTMS-50 (Moisturizing thickener), Glycerin, Stearyl Alcohol, Oat Extract, DL Panthenol, Optiphen (Preservative), Buckthorn Extract, Vitamin E

-Botanical Name: Aqua/Water/Eau, Aloe Barbadensis Leaf Juice, Persea gratissima Oil, Oryza sativa Bran Oil, Behentrimonium Methosulfate (and) Cetyl Alcohol (and) Butylene Glycol, Glycerin, Stearyl Alcohol, Capric Triglycerides, Avena Sativa Kernel Extract, Phenoxyethanol, Caprylyl Glycol, Hippophae Rhamnoides Fruit Extract, Tocopherol
+Botanical Name: Aqua/Water/Eau, Aloe Barbadensis Leaf Juice (and) Citric Acid (and) Sodium Benzoate (and) Potassium Sorbate (and) Sodium Sulfite, Persea gratissima Oil, Oryza sativa Bran Oil, Behentrimonium Methosulfate (and) Cetyl Alcohol (and) Butylene Glycol, Glycerin, Stearyl Alcohol, Capric Triglycerides (and) Avena Sativa Kernel Extract, Panthenol, Phenoxyethanol (and) Caprylyl Glycol, Capric Triglycerides (and) Hippophae Rhamnoides Fruit Extract, Mixed Tocopherol

 I love this lotion as gifts.
 I use Baggie to color and scent, then insert a cookie decorating end piece in Baggie and cut off a small corner of the Baggie.
 I put the brambleberry bottle onto a tile that has a piece of earthquake "clay" on it so that bottle doesn't move and insert the cookie decorating end in bottle and squeeze the bag.
 I made several of these as Xmas gifts and had some left over.
 The bottle in my shower used the same scent, but was pink.
 I squeezed in the leftover "yellow colored" lotion.
 It looks like a parfait to eat and is still striped.
 Lovely.
 Will make some future got in stripes to match some soaps.
 Fun.